PrisonTeam/Prison/docs/docs-commands/prison_docs_command_02_prison_alerts.md

 ## SubCommands:

 - `/prison alerts clearall` clear all alerts
-- `/prison alerts clear` clear an alert
+- `/prison alerts clear` clear an alert that is specifically yours.

 ## How to use the command